cloudflare/cloudflare-docs/content/learning-paths/application-security/security-center/_index.md

 {{<render file="_security-center-definition.md" productFolder="security-center">}}

 ## Objectives

 By the end of this module, you will be able to:

-- Understand the various Security Center features
+- Understand the primary Security Center features such as Security Insights and Brand Protection
-- Review and manage potential security risks associated with your infrastructure
+- Review and manage security risks at the account level, encompassing all of your domains in one unified view